yasharraisi12/Room-Air-Conditioning-CFD/README.md

 # 3D Indoor Airflow & Thermal Comfort Analysis using OpenFOAM

 ## 📌 Project Overview
-/This project presents a high-fidelity CFD simulation of indoor airflow and heat distribution within a furnished room.
+This project presents a high-fidelity CFD simulation of indoor airflow and heat distribution within a furnished room.
 ---
 ---